Skip to content

 School Librarian

-You may have returned to your school in the new year with resolutions to maintain order and build a strong reading culture in your school, but your hours may be the same, and you don’t have a team of assistants working for you.
+Each new year or start of term, you may return to your school with resolutions to maintain order and build a strong reading for pleasure culture in your school, but your hours may be the same, and you don’t have a team of assistants working for you.

-Having Pupil Library Assistants, or Pupil Librarians is an excellent addition and enhancement to your school library and one which many library staff cite as invaluable.
+Introducing Pupil Library Assistants, or Pupil Librarians into your library is an excellent addition and will be a much needed enhancement to your school library.
+This is not just a theory, we know that many library staff cite the addition of Pupil Librarians as invaluable.
 In cases where you don’t have a library, Reading Ambassadors can help just as much in helping you to celebrate your reading spaces and reading for pleasure.

 For many children, a position of responsibility can be beneficial.
-Pupil Librarians can be rewarded badges, with recognition being given in assemblies.
-This will instil a sense of pride, accomplishment and ownership in the library.
-Those who are Pupil Librarians in primary school may also feel more confident when inhabiting the library space once they make the transition to secondary school too.
+Pupil Librarians can be rewarded with badges or with recognition given in assemblies.
+This will instil a sense of pride, accomplishment and ownership in their library as well as the achievements of being part of your team.
+Those who are Pupil Librarians in primary school may also feel more confident when inhabiting the library space once they make the transition to secondary school.

 What does a Pupil Library Assistant programme do?

-• Allows pupils to make a valuable contribution to the running of the school
+• Allow pupils to make a valuable contribution to the running of their school

-• Develops pupil knowledge, skills and personal qualities in a real-life context
+• Develop pupil knowledge, skills and personal qualities in a real-life context

-• Contributes towards embedding a reading culture in school
+• Contribute towards embedding a reading culture in school

 What do pupils gain from helping in the library?